 Lausanne is also a city for active night owls; bars, nightclubs, pubs, discos, jazz clubs, theatres etc. – a wide range of establishments.

 Have a fun Lausanne, Switzerland vacation while visiting an opera, concert, theatre or seeing the ‘Bejart Ballet’, a Swiss ballet based in Lausanne.

 Shopping in Lausanne

 All kinds of shops can be found during your city excursions in Switzerland – watchmakers, bookshops, outfitters, food stores etc. You don’t have to walk miles but find everything within close proximity.

 Browse through the City Center Market every Saturday morning (food and non-food) or pay a visit to the Flea Market every Thursday at Place Chauderon to get a unique souvenir of Lausanne.

 Events in Lausanne

-Every year, the ‘Festival de la Cité’ (City festival) is held in summer and since 1973 the “Prix de Lausanne” (prize of Lausanne, a dance competition) attracts friends of dancing.
+Every year, the ‘Festival de la Cité’ (City festival) is held in the summers since 1973 the “Prix de Lausanne” (prize of Lausanne, a dance competition) attracts friends of dancing.
 A fun event for sumer Lausanne, Switzerland vacations.